 Numerous companies have embarked on the journey to incorporate and use such connected technologies.
 However the degree of progress made varies greatly.

 A growing industry

 Connecting machinery is far from a new idea.
 Many industrial machines and processes are already highly connected and automated, and this goes back as far as sixty years in SCADA (Supervisory Control and Data Acquisition) systems in electricity power station control.

 What is new is the ability and desire to link these systems together and allow data exchange and a degree of autonomy within managed bounds.
 This can optimise performance, improve productivity, and ultimately lead to new operational business models.

 There are many different possible paths to achieving these ends.
-Powerful industrial players and consortia are all trying to establish leadership in different ways.
+For instance, powerful industrial players and consortia are all trying to establish leadership in different ways.
 Heavyweight contenders on the industry side include GE, Bosch, Siemens, and PTC, with consortia including the somewhat mystically titled All Seeing Alliance.

-The wider opportunity and main players competing is the subject of another forthcoming STL Partners report titled: ‘Why we need an Internet for Things’.
+STL Partners will explore the wider opportunity and main players competing in this field in an upcoming report titled ‘Why we need an Internet for Things’.

 Enter Elisa, the innovative Finlander